 The facility includes a small laboratory, library, classroom, kitchen, dining area and showers.
 Washer and dryer are available for laundry.
 Audiovisual equipment is available, including a monitor, VCR and slide projector, and computer and overhead projectors.
-(Overnight lodging within the FRS is no longer allowed.
+(Overnight lodging within the FRSLC is no longer allowed.
 See Rules below)

 Rules for Overnight Use